 Diagnosis and management strategies for shin splints in active duty military populations closely resemble those in civilian athletic populations.
 There is a paucity of evidence supporting the use of many of these interventions.
 The purpose of this study was to present data on the Shin Saver orthosis as a treatment for shin splints in an active duty military population and to review current condition management.
 Twenty-five subjects diagnosed with shin splints by a U.S. Army physical therapist were randomly assigned to a shin orthosis treatment group or a control group.
 There was no significant difference between treatment and control groups in days to finish a 0.5-mile run pain free.
 Visual analog scales for pain at intake versus after 1 week of relative rest revealed no significant improvement in symptoms in either group.
 Current best-practice guidelines support a treatment program of rest, cryotherapy, and a graduated walk-to-run program.
 Copyright © by Association of Military Surgeons of U.S., 2006.

 Johnston, Ember; Flynn, Timothy; Bean, Michael; Breton, Matthew; Scherer, Matthew; Dreitzler, Gail; and Thomas, Dennis, "A randomized controlled trial of a leg orthosis versus traditional treatment for soldiers with shin splints: A pilot study" (2006).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 1103.